spacetelescope/jdaviz/docs/cubeviz/plugins.rst

 The spectrum viewer also contains a tool to allow clicking and dragging in the spectrum plot to choose the currently selected slice.
+When the slice tool is active, clicking anywhere on the spectrum viewer will select the nearest slice across all viewers, even if the indicator is off-screen.

 Gaussian Smooth
 ===============